Kotlin/dokka/docs/src/doc/docs/user_guide/base-specific/frontend.md

 # Configuration specific to HTML format

+!!! important
+    Concepts specified below apply only to configuration of the Base Plugin (that contains Html format) and needs to be applied via pluginsConfiguration and not on the root one.

 ## Modifying assets

 It is possible to change static assets that are used to generate dokka's HTML.